yringhring/Domain-composition-of-physical-activity/README.md

 ![Sample Ternary Plot](sample.png)

-This sample image shows the distribution of METs for work, travel, and recreation activities on a ternary plot.
+This sample image shows the distribution of relative contributions of each domain (i.e., work, travel, and recreation) on a ternary plot.

 ## Dependencies